-The Vehicle Miles Traveled Component of the NEMS Transportation Module is a subcomponent of the LDV Stock Component that uses NEMS estimates of fuel price and personal income, along with population projections, to generate a projection of the demand for personal travel, expressed in vehicle-miles traveled per driver.
+The Vehicle Miles Traveled Component of the NEMS Transportation Module is a subcomponent of the LDV Stock Component that uses NEMS estimates of fuel price and personal income, along with population projections, to generate a projection of the demand for personal travel, expressed in vehicle-miles traveled per licensed driver.
 This is subsequently combined with projections of car fleet efficiency to estimate fuel consumption.

 The primary concern in projecting VMT per licensed driver in the mid- to long-term is to address those effects that alter historical growth trends.
-The factors affecting future VMT trends in the model are the fuel cost of driving, disposable personal income, and past VMT trends.
+The factors affecting future VMT trends in the model are the fuel cost of driving, disposable personal income, employment, vehicles per licensed driver and past VMT trends.
+Historical licensed driver rates are provided by FHWA by age cohort, gender, and region.